 Though the 5G roll-out is decided and controlled at national level through the AMvB, it would be interesting to know what is being said about the Huawei issue at the local level.
 Will for example the hard, anti-Huawei attitude of Green Left in Dutch parliament have an effect on Amsterdam, where it is the largest party in the city council, the mayor of the capital being from that same party?
 In the Amsterdam smart city concept the Bijlmer / Johan Cruijff Arena and Huawei have occupied a central position: https://www.mijngroeve.nl/sport-en/ajax-huawei-contract-extension/ https://www.mijngroeve.nl/sport-en/ajax-huawei-break-up-the-contract/

-Which view does the Amsterdam Green Left holds nowadays?
+Which view does the Amsterdam Green Left hold nowadays?
 Is the Arena a strategic location?
 What role does Huawei continue to play in the smart city concept?
 As also described in one of my last year’s posts, the city council of Rotterdam expressed its strong objections to the presence of Huawei in the port area.
 Will these and other municipalities make themselves more heard? https://www.mijngroeve.nl/history/city-council-of-rotterdam-would-like-to-ban-huawei-amsterdam-to-follow/

 The Rutte cabinet remains “country-neutral” in all its communications on the 5G roll-out, in line with the approach proposed by the EU.
-Huawei is never mentioned by name as an unreliable supplier and is therefore not excluded from the network in advance.
+Huawei is never mentioned by name as an unreliable supplier and is therefore not excluded from the network by default.
 The coordination and monitoring of the rollout is in the hands of the Task Force.
 The auction of the frequencies is scheduled for June 2020.